Architecture Guide

 Real-Time Voice Transcription

-Goal: Capture system audio, stream it to AssemblyAI for live transcription, and display rolling text in the Dynamic Island overlay.
+Capture system audio, stream it to AssemblyAI for live transcription, and display rolling text in the Dynamic Island overlay.

 1